Mike Tramp: 2004–2008: Reforming White Lion

-Mike Tramp also reformed White Lion with a new lineup under the name "Tramp's White Lion" (aka White Lion II, later only White Lion) due to legal issues with former members.
+Tramp also reformed White Lion with a new lineup under the name "Tramp's White Lion" (aka White Lion II, later only White Lion) due to legal issues with former members.
 The band played and re-recorded White Lion songs touring and releasing the album Last Roar which featured new re-recorded versions of White Lion classic tracks and a boxset titled "The Bootleg Series" in 2004, followed by a double-live CD entitled Rocking the USA in 2005.

-In 2006, Mike Tramp's White Lion toured Europe in November and December with British band Crimes of Passion.
+In 2006, Tramp's White Lion toured Europe in November and December with British band Crimes of Passion.
 In 2007 a White Lion compilation The Definitive Rock Collection was released and the band was set for a summer tour with Poison and Ratt only to be dropped by the tour promoter after ex-White Lion guitarist Vito Bratta threatened to take legal action over the band name.
-Eventually, Mike Tramp was able to use the original band name again.
+Eventually, Tramp was able to use the original band name again.

 White Lion recorded a new studio album called Return of the Pride, which was released on 14 March 2008.
 The band was now once again simply known as White Lion.

-2009 – 2011: The Rock 'N' Roll Circuz
+2009–2011: The Rock 'N' Roll Circuz

-Following the release of Return of the Pride, Mike Tramp faced a tumultuous time of professional indecision as he tried to decide between continuing his solo career or pouring his energy into White Lion.
+Following the release of Return of the Pride, Tramp faced a tumultuous time of professional indecision as he tried to decide between continuing his solo career or pouring his energy into White Lion.
 In October 2009, Tramp released a new solo studio album titled Mike Tramp & The Rock 'N' Roll Circuz, which was also now the name of his solo band.
 The album was initially intended to be the next new White Lion album but a new solo band was formed instead.
 The album peaked at number 16 on the Danish top 40 Hitlisten albums chart on 16 October 2009.
 The album features the singles "All of My Life" and "Come On", for which a music video was also made.

-In April 2011, Mike Tramp released the solo album Stand Your Ground featuring the singles "Distance" and "Hymn to Ronnie", a tribute song to former Heaven & Hell and Black Sabbath vocalist Ronnie James Dio, who died on 16 May 2010 after a six-month-long battle with stomach cancer.
+In April 2011, Tramp released the solo album Stand Your Ground featuring the singles "Distance" and "Hymn to Ronnie", a tribute song to former Heaven & Hell and Black Sabbath vocalist Ronnie James Dio, who died on 16 May 2010 after a six-month-long battle with stomach cancer.